CACTUS Journal Policies

 Authors retain copyright and may share their work in accordance with the CC BY-NC 4.0 license and the journal’s publishing agreement, which supports the reuse of content in teaching, theses, and subsequent research with proper attribution.

-The Version of Record (VoR) serves as the definitive, citable source for sharing and archiving.
-To ensure scholarly accuracy and avoid version confusion, the public posting of Accepted Author Manuscripts (AAM) is discouraged as a general rule.
-Exceptions are granted only for institutional or funder mandates; in such cases, the AAM may be deposited only after the VoR is published, provided it is clearly labeled and includes a direct link to the final DOI.
+The Version of Record (VoR) is the definitive and citable version for sharing and archiving.
+In order to support scholarly clarity and avoid confusion between versions, public posting of Accepted Author Manuscripts (AAMs) is generally discouraged.
+Exceptions may be made where institutional or funder mandates apply; in such cases, the AAM may be deposited only after publication of the VoR, provided that it is clearly labeled and includes a direct link to the final DOI.

-To protect the integrity of the scholarly record, the VoR should not be uploaded to services that monetize access or otherwise operate in ways inconsistent with the CC BY-NC 4.0 license, nor should any third party be granted exclusive rights to distribute the work.
+To protect the integrity of the scholarly record, the VoR should not be uploaded to services that monetize access or otherwise operate in ways inconsistent with the CC BY-NC 4.0 license, nor should exclusive distribution rights be granted to third parties.

 Automatic Posting Policy

 CACTUS permits automatic deposit of the Version of Record and associated metadata into institutional repositories and other non-commercial archiving services.
-Repositories and indexing services may harvest metadata and, where applicable, full text via standard protocols (e.g., OAI-PMH) in accordance with the article license.
+Repositories and indexing services may harvest metadata and, where applicable, full text through standard protocols such as OAI-PMH, in accordance with the article license.

-The journal encourages institutional archiving to support long-term preservation and accessibility.
+The journal strongly supports institutional archiving as part of long-term preservation and accessibility.

 Machine Readability Policy